Sruthisl94/Emotion---Based-Dashboard-for-improving-Online-Learning/README.md

 Final model achieved approximately 80% validation accuracy after tuning.

 # Results and Disussions
-For real time monitoring of student emotions during online platfoorm, an interactive dashboard has been created using streamlit.
+For real time monitoring of student emotions during an online platfoorm, an interactive dashboard has been built using Streamlit.
 The architecture of the interface is shown below:
+In the dashboard the students can log in using their ID, and their face is captured via the webcam.
+The image is then processed, and with the trained model, the dashboard can predict the emotion.
+If a students appears sad, the teacher receives an alert to enhance the student's engagement by adjusting the teaching method.
+The dashboard also stores the information on all the students accesses.
+The graphical outputs, including bar graphs showing the number of studets under each emotion category, assst  in identifying the overall class performance.

+# Future work
+The dashboard can be connected to Zoom or Google Meet to automatically capture student facial expressions during live online classes, enabling real-time emotion detection and feedback without requiring students to access the dashboard separately.